willroberts/godot-grid-engine/README.md

 There is an end-to-end example in the [`Example/`](Example) directory.
 Specifically, see [`Example.cs`](Example/Example.cs) and the accompanying scene.
 To reproduce this in the editor, you will need to create tilesets for each tilemap.
-Be sure to add a terrain layer to the `PathTiles` tileset.
+Be sure to add a terrain layer and bitmask to the `PathTiles` tileset.

 ## To Do